christopherZhZ/simple-calculator/README.md

 # simple-calculator
-A simple calculator program written in Java.
+A simple calculator program written in Java using Swing.